anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_anonymizing_sampling.md

 Alternatively, the `anonymize` [predefined-task](/user_guide_predefined_tasks.html#file-copying--conversion) is similar to the `copy` task, but will automatically anonymize the names.

-For fully random selection, the `-is` option must be included when the `-il` option is also present.
-Otherwise it is unneeded, as the inputs will always be randomized internally within the task.

 ```none
 anchor -t anonymize			# anonymize all the inputs
 anchor -ir 0.3 -t anonymize		# anonymize 30% of the inputs